dbt-labs/docs.getdbt.com/website/docs/faqs/Warehouse/db-connection-dbt-compile.md

 However, to configure a project you do need a [connection profile](/docs/core/connection-profiles) (`profiles.yml` if using the CLI).
 You need this file because the project's configuration depends on its contents.
 For example, you may need to use [`{{target}}`](/reference/dbt-jinja-functions/target) for conditional configs or know what platform you're running against so that you can choose the right flavor of SQL.

 Parsing a project is also sufficient to produce a [manifest](/reference/artifacts/manifest-json).
+However, keep in mind that the written-out manifest won't include compiled SQL.

 However, something to note is that the written-out manifest won't include compiled SQL.